wp-plugins/emailcoauthoronpost/readme.txt

 3. The custom fields overriding the default subject and body.

 == Changelog ==

+= 1.5 =
+* Changed all the code to be wrapped within a class to minimize object name problems and to shorten function names.
+* Added a banner message on the admin pages about the settings needing to be set after initial installation.
+* Plugin only sends an email when the status is changed.
+This fixes the problem of sending an email every time an already published post is updated.
+* Added a security check on the settings page to prevent manual navigation to the settings page.
+* Removed the settings link from the Installed Plugins page if the user doesn't have the right to edit the settings.

 = 1.1 =
 * Fixed the donation link on the settings page.